 - Interstate and overseas travel.

-With these easing restrictions, it is important not to become complacent.
+Even with these very light restrictions, it is still important to not to become complacent.
 Good personal hygiene must continue to be observed at all times and proper social distancing practised while outside of the home.
 Please follow the guidelines put in place by your local businesses and venues.
 If you are sick, stay at home and get tested.

 For more detailed information on the current restrictions, health and safety guidelines and more, please visit the SA Government’s dedicated COVID-19 website.
 Or check out their list of common questions.